War historian returning to Gallipoli

 Mr McGibbon says using modern archaeological techniques, the team will continue to record detail of trenches, tunnels, dugouts, tracks and relics.

-Next story in National: Rugby ballboys, and girl, prepare for Cup
+Next story in New Zealand: Rugby ballboys, and girl, prepare for Cup

 Copyright © 2011, Radio New Zealand